I started PetArtWorks in 2018 because I liked painting pet portraits so much I decided to make it a second career.

 It’s not the first time I’ve done something unexpected and a little crazy…

 Way back in 1992, just a few months after we married, I announced to the Missus that I had quit my job and was starting my own design studio, called SIGMA, working from our home.
 She was a bit disturbed by the idea and was probably re-thinking that whole “marriage” thing.

 Six months later, she quit her job and joined me as my salesperson and bookkeeper.
-In another six months, she brought in enough work to keep me busy for twenty-six years… and counting.
+In another six months, she brought in enough work to keep me busy for twenty-eight years.